Chapter 8 : Year 1: The Brothers

-“Okay,” Kingsley said.
+“Okay then,” Kingsley nodded.
 “We don’t have much time for planning.
 If the Lestrange brothers really are heading for Hogwarts, we have to get there before them.
 Here is what we’ll do: Dawlish and I will try to catch up with them.
-Seyrod, bring the boys and head straight to Hogwarts to guard the entrances.
+Seyrod, you bring the boys and head straight to Hogwarts to guard the entrances.
 And inform Minerva, of course.”

 “You are…?”
 Seyrod looked hesitant.
 “Kingsley, you’re not an Auror anymore, you’re the Minister for Magic!
 Are you sure…?”

 “And had we had more than two fully trained Aurors available I would have stayed behind,” Kingsley said.
 “I realise that this is not included in my duties anymore.
 I wouldn’t have let the boys come either, if I’d had a choice.
 Go on now, Michael, there is no time to discuss this.”